tomaszkingukrol/async-data-flow/README.md

 # async-pipe
-asynchronous stream processing with fork.
+asynchronous stream processing with forking and merging